Black Friday / Cyber Monday – are you ready to sell?

 5 Promote your offer and your site

 If traffic is likely to be up from Cyber Monday in terms of Christmas sales, then make sure you are part of it.
 Look out for #cybermonday style hashtags on social media.
-Consider some online advertising such as Google Adwords that our qualified team can help manage for you.
+Consider some online advertising such as Google Adwords.
 Make sure you spend time too engaging with your social followings.
 Plan an email roll-out too.
 The more people who know about your offers the more sales you are likely to make, so build that into your plan – even the best products won’t sell themselves.

 6 Check out competitors